 Our Clinical Trials Units

-We support the core infrastructure at eight UK Clinical Trials Units (CTUs) with a specific expertise in delivering cancer clinical trials.
-Our CTUs deliver innovative and practice-changing clinical trials that impact the care and outcomes for cancer patients in the UK and across the world.
+We support the core infrastructure at eight UK Clinical Trials Units (CTUs) with a specific expertise in delivering cancer trials.
+Our CTUs deliver innovative and practice-changing clinical research that impacts the care and outcomes for cancer patients in the UK and across the world.

 CTUs are specialist units with a specific remit to design, conduct, analyse and publish clinical trials and other well-designed studies.
 Trials may be early or late phase trials or population health-based studies.
 CTUs provide expert statistical, epidemiological and other methodological advice.
-They centrally coordinate the delivery of multi-centre trials, have robust systems to conduct and deliver clinical trials to the highest quality standards.
-CTUs are also responsible for ensuring that studies are conducted in compliance with the UK Regulations governing the conduct of clinical trials and report to all the appropriate agencies, including the Health Research Authority (HRA) and the Medicines and Healthcare Regulations Authority (MHRA).
+They centrally coordinate the delivery of multi-centre trials, and have robust systems to conduct and deliver clinical trials to the highest quality standards.
+CTUs are also responsible for ensuring that studies are conducted in compliance with the UK regulations governing the conduct of clinical trials and report to all the appropriate agencies, including the Health Research Authority (HRA) and the Medicines and Healthcare products Regulatory Agency (MHRA).

 How our CTUs work with others